 In Europe, digital accessibility will play a big role in the public agenda in 2020.
-Driven by a legislation change and mandatory standards on the web content accessibility guidelines (WCAG 2.1), many public organizations are struggling to find pragmatic solutions that fit into the budget, fit into processes and that solves the issue of making digital content accessible.
+Driven by a legislation change and mandatory standards on the web content accessibility guidelines (WCAG 2.1), many public organizations are struggling to find pragmatic solutions that fit into the budget, fit into processes, and solve the issue of making digital content accessible.

 Here is why it is worth taking the legislation and the move towards a digitally accessible Europe seriously:

 - The US is far ahead of Europe when it comes to Digital accessibility (especially in the educational sector) and serves as a role model for peers in Europe;

 - Technology has come a long way and is now ready to pave the way towards better digital inclusion on the Internet by using AI, as for example in automatic speech recognition;

 - It’s a universally known fact that digital accessibility not only benefits the disabled or impaired people but all of us by dramatically improving overall user-friendliness;

 - On the 2nd of December 2016, the European directive 2102 on digital accessibility has been published.
 This guideline comes with some major deadlines and binds public institutions to accessible online content and presence.

 Read also Digital accessibility: an Introduction.